Deadline to transfer for Fall admission: July 1

 - Apply through LSAC.
 The application, personal statement and resume must be submitted through LSAC.
 The application becomes available Oct.
 1 for spring enrollment and Feb.
 1 for fall enrollment.

-- All applicants are required to take the Law School Admission Test (LSAT).
+- All applicants are required to take the Law School Admission Test (LSAT) or the GRE.
 Applicants may submit the LSAT score through LSAC or submit a copy of the front page of their Credential Assembly Service report from their current law school registrar.

 - Submit a letter of good standing from their law school's dean.
 This must be mailed or hand-delivered to Suffolk Law directly from the current law school in a sealed institutional envelope.